FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 Therefore, we strongly recommend you contact us for support if your use case requires fine-grained authorisation.

 * **plugins.modelLoader.enable:** Since 2.0.0
-  Toggle indicating the MultiDatastream plugin should be enabled.
+  Toggle indicating the ModelLoader plugin should be enabled.
 Default: `false`.
 * **plugins.modelLoader.idType.<EntityTypeName>:**
   The type of the primary key column of the table for the given Entity Type.
 Defaults to the value of **plugins.coreModel.idType**.
 * **plugins.modelLoader.modelPath:** 2.0.0